App-vNext/Polly/docs/pipelines/index.md

 - the inner most strategy is a timeout (per attempt),
 - the middle one is a retry which is timeout-aware,
-- the outer most is a timeout which overarches all retry attempts.
+- the outer most is a timeout which is overarching all retry attempts.

 <!-- snippet: resilience-pipeline-diagram-timeout-retry-timeout -->
 ```cs